alparius/pico/README.md

 - [2025/06/11] PICO-fit* optimization script is released!
 - [2025/09/10] Added auxiliary files for PICO-fit* optimization as reference
+- [2025/09/21] Added back collision loss module, with installation help

 #### coming soon:
 - nearest neighbour lookup script in PICO-db for in-the-wild images
-- occlusion module installation help

 ## Installation and Setup
 1. First, clone the repo.
 Then, we recommend creating a clean [conda](https://docs.conda.io/) environment, as follows: